Collegiate secret societies in North America: Categorization

-There is no strict rule on the categorization of secret societies.
-Secret societies can have ceremonial initiations, secret signs of recognition (gestures, handshakes, passwords), formal secrets, (the 'true' name of the society, a motto, or society history); but, college fraternities or "social fraternities" have the same, and some of these elements can also be a part of literary societies, singing groups, editorial boards, and honorary and pre-professional groups.
-Some secret societies have kept their membership secret, for example Seven Society and Gridiron, and some have not, like Skull and Bones (the Yale societies had published their membership lists in the yearbooks and the Yale Daily News).
+There is no strict rule on the categorization of secret societies, although a secret membership role is key.
+Secret societies can have ceremonial initiations, secret signs of recognition (gestures, handshakes, passwords), formal secrets (the 'true' name of the society, a motto, or society history).
+Traditional college fraternities or sororities, literary societies, honorary groups, and pre-professional fraternal can have similarly secret rituals but do not keep their membership secret.
+Some secret societies have kept their membership secret until graduation; others never reveal membership until death.
+Some, like Skull and Bones at Yale, have published their membership lists in the yearbooks and the Yale Daily News.

-One key concept in distinguishing secret societies from fraternities is that, on campuses that have both kinds of organizations, one can be a member of both (that is, membership is not mutually exclusive).
-Usually, being a member of more than one fraternity is not considered appropriate, because that member would have divided loyalties; however, typically, there is no issue with being a member of a secret society and a fraternity, because they are not considered similar organizations or competing organizations.
+One key concept in distinguishing secret societies from traditional fraternities and sororities is that, on campuses that have both kinds of organizations, one can be a member of both.
+That is, membership is not mutually exclusive.
+Usually, being a member of more than one traditional fraternity or sorority is not considered appropriate because that member would have divided loyalties.
+However, typically, there is no issue with being a member of a secret society and a fraternity, because they are not considered similar organizations or competing organizations.

-An especially difficult problem is the degree to which any one society is an actual society or is simply an honorary designation.
-Phi Beta Kappa, for example, was a true secret society, but after its secrets were divulged, the society continued.
-It claims today to still be an actual society that has meetings, conducts its affairs, and is a living social entity.
-For most members, membership consists of one evening's initiation, and no more, which would make the society completely an honorary one in most people's eyes.

-Many secret societies exist as honoraries on one campus and may have been actual meeting societies at one time, kept alive by one or two dedicated local alumni or an alumni affairs or Dean's office person, who see to it that an annual initiation is held every year.
+Many secret societies exist as honoraries on one campus and may have been actual meeting societies at one time, kept alive by one or two dedicated local alumni or an alumni affairs or dean's office person who sees to it that an annual initiation is held every year.
 Some of these state that they are honoraries; others seek to perpetuate the image of a continuing active society where there is none.

-While there are some guideline criteria for the neutral observer to understand what sort of society any given organization is, much of the analysis reverts to what any one society has been traditionally understood to be.
-There are additional means, such as societies that were more or less explicitly established in emulation of some previous secret society, or using historical records to show that society X was created out of society Y.

 Common traits

 There are several common traits among these societies.
-For example, many societies have two-part names, such as Skull and Bones or Scroll and Key.
-Many societies also limit their membership to a specific numerical limit in a class year.
-Extensive mortuary imagery is associated with many secret societies, maintaining a pretense of great seriousness, and clubhouses are often called "tombs".
+Historically, most collegiate secret societies were open only to white males, although this began to change in the late 20th century with a greater emphasis being placed on diversity.
+Many societies also limit their membership to a specific small number and recruit members at the end of their junior year.
+Most societies maintain secrecy, even at the alumni level, regarding membership, rituals, and traditions.
+Extensive mortuary imagery is associated with many secret societies, maintaining a pretense of great seriousness.
+Their clubhouses are often called "tombs", based on a tradition started at Yale University.